qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 Doing all this, we were able to create a distant game session on the AWS Cloud and a player session to connect client to the server.

-But now, that is a multiplayer session, so we want other player to be able to join in, and for this, you need to be able to find game sessions.
+But now, that it is a multiplayer session, so we want other player to be able to join in, and for this, you need to be able to find game sessions.
 [Let see how to do this](FindSession.md).